Save on Your Energy Bill with Biomass Boilers

 Logs Biomass Fuel

 Log wood is a source of energy relatively stable in price.
-Logs and other types of wood fuel are the first choice for those who are conscientious of their impact on the environment.
+Logs and other types of wood fuel are the first choices for those who are conscientious of their impact on the environment.

 Biomass boilers can work on either a manual or automatic based system.
 Manual biomass boilers are cheaper, but you have to take into consideration potential labour costs.
 Wood chips and pellets can be fed into a boiler automatically from a larger hopper situated nearby.